New European Commentary

 Jdg 13:6 Then the woman went and told her husband, A man of God came to me, and his face was like the face of the angel of God, very awesome.
 I didn’t ask him where he was from, neither did he tell me his name-

-LXX "I did not ask him His Name".
+LXX "I asked him whence he was, and his name, but he did not tell me".
+"I did not ask him His Name".
 Therefore the husband did ask His Name when He appeared again.
 She assumed this was a prophet, a "man of God", but she had the suspicion that it was in fact an Angel.

 Jdg 13:7 but he said to me ‘You will conceive and bear a son; drink no wine or strong drink, and eat no unclean thing, for the child shall be a Nazirite unto God from the womb to the day of his death’-